-In view of the empirical evidence and the engineering arguments against popular SF claims regarding the location and criticality of the highest-connectivity routers, we next quantify more precisely the qualitative observations made above to illuminate the key methodological differences behind these different approaches and their resulting models.
-In doing so, we consider again the four toy models from Figure 1 along with their most relevant properties.
-To contrast the features of graphs having the same scaling degree sequence, we first consider the network HOTnet in Figure 1(d) alongside the "most preferential" network in Figure 1(b), which we denote in the remainder of this paper as SFnet.
-In computing the performance of these two graphs, we observe that $P(HOTnet) = 5.76 \times 10^{11}$ bps while $P(SFnet) = 4.89 \times 10^9$ bps, a difference of more than two orders of magnitude.
+In view of the empirical evidence and the engineering arguments against popular SF claims regarding the location and criticality of the highest-connectivity routers, we next quantify more precisely the qualitative observations that we made above to illuminate the key methodological differences behind these different approaches and their resulting models.
+In doing so, we consider again the four toy models shown in Fig. 1 along with their most relevant properties.
+To contrast the features of graphs having the same scaling-degree sequence, we first consider the network HOTnet shown in Fig. 1d alongside the "most preferential" network in Fig. 1b, which we denote in the remainder of this article as SFnet.
+In computing the performance of these two graphs, we observe that $P(\text{HOTnet}) = 5.76 \times 10^{11}$ bps, whereas $P(\text{SFnet}) = 4.89 \times 10^9$ bps, a difference of >2 orders of magnitude.

-This enormous performance difference can be understood by examining the utilization of individual routers within each network, as illustrated in Figure 3(a).
+This enormous performance difference can be understood by examining the utilization of individual routers within each network, as illustrated in Fig. 3a.
 This figure shows the overall feasible configuration region encapsulating the conservation between router degree and router throughput (measured in bandwidth) as discussed above and represented as B in the computation of performance.
-While greatly simplified for use here, this abstract representation for router bandwidth is consistent with real router technology [7], and it is adequate for our purposes since the resulting conclusions depend only on the most general features of Figure 3(a) and not on specific details.
+Although greatly simplified for use here, this abstract representation for router bandwidth is consistent with real router technology (7), and it is adequate for our purposes because the resulting conclusions depend only on the most general features of Fig. 3a and not on specific details.
 The unambiguous source of the poor SFnet performance is that the high-degree hubs become saturated and create severe bottlenecks, leaving the rest of the network with low overall utilization.
-In contrast, the connectivity in HOTnet is such that the core routers are highly utilized and therefore enable greater overall network throughput.
+In contrast, the connectivity in HOTnet is such that the core routers are highly used and therefore enable greater overall network throughput.

-An additional view into the performance and utilization of these two networks is available by considering the distribution of bandwidth that is actually delivered to the end users in these two networks under maxflow conditions, as shown in Figure 3(b).
-The distribution of achieved end user bandwidth for HOTnet is highly variable spanning four orders of magnitude (as opposed to five or more found in real networks [25]), but is considerably higher than what is received by users in SFnet who get uniformly low bandwidth.
-Another issue not quantified here is that, no matter where the high-degree SF hubs were physically located, the link costs to connect them would be prohibitively high.
-In contrast, the design aspects incorporated into HOTnet ensure that the deployed routers are used efficiently, the network is able to satisfy end user bandwidth demands that are highly variable, and with relatively few long-range links.
-For network engineers, the combination of superior throughput, high router utilization, low link costs, and realistic end user bandwidth makes HOTnet highly desirable but SFnet a very poor design choice, even though networking reality dictates the need for some degree of overprovisioning that will result in a slightly less efficient network than HOTnet.
+An additional view into the performance and utilization of these two networks is available by considering the distribution of bandwidth that is actually delivered to the end users in these two networks under maximum-flow conditions, as shown in Fig. 3b.
+The distribution of achieved end-user bandwidth for HOTnet is highly variable, spanning 4 orders of magnitude (as opposed to five or more found in real networks; see ref.
+23), but is considerably higher than what is received by users in SFnet, who get uniformly low bandwidth.
+Another issue not quantified here is that no matter where the high-degree SF hubs were located physically, the link costs to connect them would be prohibitively high.
+In contrast, the design aspects incorporated into HOTnet ensure that the deployed routers are used efficiently and the network is able to satisfy end-user bandwidth demands that are highly variable with relatively few long-range links.
+For network engineers, the combination of superior throughput, high router utilization, low link costs, and realistic end-user bandwidth makes HOTnet highly desirable but SFnet a very poor design choice, although networking reality dictates the need for some degree of overprovisioning that will result in a slightly less efficient network than HOTnet.